 Much of our knowledge about primate behavior comes from research done by Jane Goodall, who spent decades observing chimpanzees in Gombe.
-One of Goodall's key young chimps discoveries is that young chimpanzees. like young human beings, depend on their depend on discoveries is that young chimpanzees, like young human beings, depend on their parents for parents for an extended period of time.
+One of Goodall's key to young chimpanzees, like young human beings, depend on their parents for an extended period of time.
 A young chimp travels on his mother's back, sleeps with her, and nurses until he is between four and six years old.
 He does not travel on his own until the age of nine, and frequently returns to travel with his mother until he is fully mature at the age of fifteen.
-This kind of long-term attachment is rarely seen in other species. - any besides humans?
+This kind of long-term attachment is rarely seen in other species.